matter123/mossy/docs/style.md

 Trivial functions that are both declared and implement at the same time, can be written as a single line.
 This is an exception to the requirment that nothing follows an open curly brace, and that a closing curly brace is on its own line

+####rationale
+> By keeping the size of trivial functions small, you can create a more inline experince for viewing
+> the function with minimal disruption when checking signatures.